Blue Jay (character)

 Blue Jay (Jay Abrams) is a DC Comics superhero and a former member of the Champions of Angor, also known as the Justifiers.
 He has the ability to shrink to 7 in tall and grow blue wings that allow him to fly.
 Blue Jay is a homage to the Marvel Comics character Yellowjacket.
 He first appeared in Justice League of America #87 (February 1971).

 Fictional character biography

-The three primary members of the Champions of Angor who survive the trip to Earth were Blue Jay, Silver Sorceress (an homage to the Scarlet Witch), and Wandjina (an homage to Thor).
-The creation of these characters is a corollary to Roy Thomas' characters within the Squadron Supreme (a Marvel homage to DC's Justice League of America at the time).
+Blue Jay is a member of Champions of Angor, alongside Silver Sorceress and Wandjina.
+The three are respectively homages to Marvel Comics characters Yellowjacket, Scarlet Witch, and Thor.

-After surviving the destruction of his home world of Angor, Blue Jay and his allies come to Earth, in an attempt to disarm its nuclear arsenal and save it from a similar fate.
-Wandjina seemingly sacrifices his life in a successful attempt to protect the country of Bialya from a pnuclear meltdown (he would return, briefly, a shell of his former self).
+After surviving the destruction of Angor, the three come to Earth in an attempt to disarm its nuclear arsenal and save it from a similar fate.
+Wandjina seemingly sacrifices his life saving Bialya from a nuclear meltdown.
 Blue Jay and the Sorceress are imprisoned by Russian officials.
-Sorceress escapes back to her homeworld through magic.
-Blue Jay escapes into the Russian wilderness.
-He evades multiple Russian patrols and ends up with the League.
+Both manage to escape, with Blue Jay joining the Justice League.